rpun101/Logic-CriticalThinking-Philosophy/Readme.md

 However, if we put basic premise to other justification.
 Then how can one decide which premise needs another justification.
 If we are to apply same rule, then we have same infinite argument problem.
 If we apply another rule, then we have another problem of which is basic premise or where to stop.
 So, we have not solved the problem we have.

-> Plato's student, **Aristotle** (384-322 B.C.E) — tried to avoid this problem in his Posterior Analytics by grounding justification in propositions that do not need further justification because they contain their justification within themselves.
+> Plato's student, **Aristotle** (384-322 B.C.E) — tried to avoid this problem in his 'Posterior Analytics' by grounding justification in propositions that do not need further justification because they contain their justification within themselves.
 These **'self-justifying'** propositions can thus be known to be true by 'intuition'.
 Axioms of mathematical proofs are the most obvious examples of self-evident or intuitively known propositions.
 They are the starting point for proofs, and not themselves the product of further proofs.

 Classic example: **I think, therefore, I am.**  So, how do we halt the problem of regress argument?

+### Foundationalism ###

-_Being lazy and just quoting from the course :)_
+_Being lazy and just quoting from the course :) See above quote for further clarification._

-> They do this by identifying a class of foundational propositions that could be known to be true without further justification and which would serve as the basis upon which the rest of our knowledge could be built.
+> They(philosophers) do this by identifying a class of foundational propositions that could be known to be true without further justification and which would serve as the basis upon which the rest of our knowledge could be built.